-Students have two options for housing: off-campus apartments throughout the city of Dublin or on-campus at UCD.
+Students have two options for housing: On-campus housing at UCD or off-campus apartments throughout the city of Dublin.
 Neither option includes meals and students will be expected to do their own grocery shopping and cooking.
 Students are strongly encouraged to live on campus.

 Costs (budget sheet)